 The EY global policy on data protection and confidentiality sets out the principles to be applied to the collection, use and protection of all information that EY has responsibility for, including personal data relating to current, past and prospective personnel, clients, suppliers and business associates, as well as other information considered confidential to clients, third parties or the EY organization.
-This policy is consistent with the requirements of the European Union's General Data Protection Regulation (GDPR), and other applicable laws and regulations concerning data protection and privacy in addition to relevant professional standards providing a framework for confidentiality.
+This policy is consistent with the requirements of the European Union's General Data Protection Regulation (GDPR). and other applicable laws and regulations concerning data protection and privacy in addition to relevant professional standards providing a framework for confidentiality.
 EY also has binding corporate rules approved by UK and EU regulators in place to facilitate the movement of personal data within the EY network.
-Furthermore, we have a policy to address our specific Czech Republic data privacy requirements and business needs.